Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Proposed Methods

-The contrastive dataset provides data-driven support for camera settings understanding in generative tasks.
+The differential dataset provides data-driven support for camera settings understanding in generative tasks.

-\textbf{What is Contrastive Data and Why is it Useful?} Contrastive data involves creating pairs or sets of images that highlight specific differences, such as varying camera settings, while keeping other elements constant.
-Contrastive data is advantageous as it enables models to focus on and learn from the differences between images, rather than being overwhelmed by the vast diversity of real-world data.
-Here is a simple example of contrastive data.
+\textbf{What is Differential Data and Why is it Useful?} Differential data involves creating pairs or sets of images that highlight specific differences, such as varying camera settings, while keeping other elements constant.
+Differential data is advantageous as it enables models to focus on and learn from the differences between images, rather than being overwhelmed by the vast diversity of real-world data.
+Here is a simple example of differential data.

-\textbf{How is the Contrastive Data Constructed?} We propose to construct a contrastive dataset in three steps following the outline shown in Fig. \ref{fig: LLM}.
+\textbf{How is the Differential Data Constructed?} We propose to construct a differential dataset in three steps following the outline shown in Fig. \ref{fig: LLM}.

 \textbf{(i).
 Vision Language Model Captioning for Base Images:} To ensure that the data we generate can be used for training, we first need to collect base images and obtain their textual labels.
 The base images we select must be of high quality and meet specific requirements for camera generation tasks.
 For example, for shutter speed control, the base images should have a wide dynamic range and appropriate exposure; for color temperature control, all base images should lean towards a neutral color temperature; for bokeh rendering tasks, the base images should be all-in-focus images; and for focal length control, the base images need to have sufficiently high resolution.
-We employ a vision language model (VLM) LLaVA \cite{Liu_2023_Llava} to generate scene captions for a base image, which we use as the \underline{invariant scene descriptions} for this contrastive set.
+We employ a vision language model (VLM) LLaVA \cite{Liu_2023_Llava} to generate scene captions for a base image, which we use as the \underline{invariant scene descriptions} for this differential set.